The $100 Billion Opportunity Behind Psilocybin Mushrooms

 Compass was founded in 2016 to accelerate patient access to innovative treatments, such as psilocybin.
 Between going public last year and around March of this year, shares of the life sciences company decimated the market.

 Shares have hit a rough patch recently, mostly because its performance is mirroring that of the AdvisorShares Pure US Cannabis ETF (NYSE: MSOS).

 With Washington, D.C., dragging its feet on cannabis legalization, it’s brought the broader psychedelic medicine market down with it.

 But the sector is still seeing advances and is reporting great numbers.
 And that makes these lows such an attractive entry point.

 Treatments like COMP360 could be a major turning point.
 And there’s potentially a lot more on the horizon…

 Preclinical research is being conducted on using psilocybin to treat Alzheimer’s, attention deficit hyperactivity disorder, autistic spectrum disorder, cluster headaches, chronic pain, eating disorders, epilepsy, obsessive-compulsive disorder, Parkinson’s, sleep-wake disorders and general anxiety.

 At the moment, the projected market for psilocybin and other psychedelic medicines could top $100 billion.
 And the push to legalize psilocybin in the U.S. and Canada has already begun.

-In part, because cannabis is blazing the path forward.
-But also because we’re witnessing a new class of antidepressants be born.
+We’re witnessing a new class of antidepressants be born.
 And that could have a far larger impact than we can realistically put a price tag on.